• Skip to primary navigation

 Pan fried potatoes garnished with fried chilies and coriander leaves served in a small wooden bowl

 My home town in India is in a beautiful Himalayan state -Uttarakhand.
-Though I never loved there for a long period, our every year's school breaks were reserved to visit our grandparents in Uttarakhand.
+Though I never lived there for a long period, our annual school breaks were reserved to visit our grandparents in Uttarakhand.
 Those were the most enjoyable holidays of my life - even better than the holidays we plan to the most exotic places in the world now.

 As an appetizer, this dish is generally served with some green chutney and tea.
 That's the most common way of having it in the Pahadi style.
 Another very popular way of enjoying it is with pahadi raita.